1976 World Series: Background

+New York Yankees

-After spending the last two years sharing home field with the New York Mets at Shea Stadium, the 1976 New York Yankees returned home to a rebuilt and modified Yankee Stadium.
+After spending the last two years sharing home field with the New York Mets at Shea Stadium, the 1976 New York Yankees returned home to a massively renovated and modified Yankee Stadium.
 George Steinbrenner had now owned the team for four years, since 1973, with Billy Martin serving the first of his five stints as manager since 1975.
 General Manager Gabe Paul made numerous trades getting Mickey Rivers and Ed Figueroa from the Angels for Bobby Bonds; Willie Randolph and Dock Ellis from the Pirates for Doc Medich; and Doyle Alexander, Ken Holtzman, and Grant Jackson from the Orioles for Rudy May, Tippy Martinez, Scott McGregor, and Rick Dempsey.

 The heart of the team was Yankee captain, Thurman Munson, whose grit and determination were factors in his winning the 1976 American League MVP award.
 Third baseman, Graig Nettles, and first baseman, Chris Chambliss were the key run producers, while speedy outfielders Roy White and Rivers set the table for the power hitters.
 Super free agent Catfish Hunter headed the staff while reliever Sparky Lyle led the A.L. in saves with 23.
-The Yankees finished 10 1/2 ahead in the A.L.
-East advancing to the World Series by beating the Kansas City Royals in the fifth game of the playoffs on a ninth-inning walk-off home run by Chambliss.
+The Yankees won the AL East by 10 1/2 games over the Baltimore Orioles to clinch their first postseason appearance in twelve years.
+They defeated the Kansas City Royals in the deciding fifth game of the ALCS to win their first pennant in twelve years.